rosshudgins/rosshudginsdotdev/content/posts/2020-04-29-thoughts-on-omscs-halfway-through.md

 Reviews for [this course](https://www.omscs.gatech.edu/cs-7646-machine-learning-trading) were mostly positive and multiple people recommended it as an easier intro to Machine Learning concepts compared to the full [Machine Learning course](https://www.omscs.gatech.edu/cs-7641-machine-learning).
 From my experience, I really enjoyed the course and agree with these reviews.

 The finance and stock trading information in this course was very enlightening to me.
 Going into this course I had a really shallow understanding of how the stock market worked and figured It was great to learn actual technical details about the stock market explained clearly and simply.

- great intro to ML - code + reports really helped concepts sink in
+There's no way I'm ready to go invest all my money, but I do feel a deeper understanding about how people do make money in the market.

+This is another course that Dr. Joyner was involved in, so of course it was well-organized.
+Many of the assignments build on each other, so if you take this course, make sure you stay on top of the assignments.
+Most of the assignments consisted of both code and reports, which can be a lot of work, but it helps the concepts sink in so much better when you actually have to explain what you did.

 ### Data and Visual Analytics

 Honestly, I didn't watch any lectures for [this course](https://www.omscs.gatech.edu/cse-6242-data-visual-analytics).

-assignments were a nice overview and intro to a lot of different tools - I really liked the tools for cleaning data, lot of power there
+Seeing how quickly the course filled up and how long the waitlist tends to get, I was really surprised at the lack of quality.
+Assignments didn't have issues and the TAs graded everything in good time, but the whole course just felt lackluster and in terms of preparing us for real-world projects, this course was nowhere near enough.

+The semester that I took this course coincided with the coronavirus pandemic, so the instructors generously awarded us extra points on some assignments in case any of us were affected.
+I ended up with an 89 average that somehow got rounded up to an A.

+Now the good - although some assignments were glorified tutorials, they really were a nice overview and intro to a lot of different tools that I was not familiar with at all.
+I've heard about Hadoop for years but never touched it, so it was nice to have a guided introduction.
+It was a very small tutorial, but the [codeless machine learning tools from Microsoft's Azure](https://azure.microsoft.com/en-us/services/machine-learning/#features) were very cool to see.
+I'm still very early into data analysis and machine learning, but I do know how important working with clean data is, so I really enjoyed learning about tools for cleaning data like [OpenRefine](https://openrefine.org/).

 ### Conclusion